 “Rules are important.
 I remember a player who had an argument with the referee and we wouldn’t allow him back until he made an apology.
 On another occasion, I sent two lads home just for chatting in the corridor when they should’ve been resting in their rooms.
 This meant that they didn’t make it to Europe with us and lost out on a medal.
 Later they came to me and said ‘that decision meant that we missed winning our medals; but it made us better people’.
 They all learn.”

-When the Spanish under-21 team played that of England recently, the starting 11 of Spain had already clocked-up 944 first team appearances for their clubs.
+When the Spanish under-21 team played that of England last year, the starting 11 of Spain had already clocked-up 944 first team appearances for their clubs.
 Though England’s had a similar number of professional appearances, a great percentage of them had been picked up whilst out on loan to lower league clubs.
 Spain’s players were starters for Valencia, Atlético Madrid, Barcelona and Athletic Club, both domestically and on the European stage.

 Although many academy clubs have feeder teams, which are used to lessen the blow to players that are released from the club’s youth system, there is still a major gap and fall from grace for youngsters who didn’t make the cut.
 Thousands of hopefuls find their lives tipped upside down when they have to go from the luxurious comfort of academy football to the local, amateur football league environment, which can be soul destroying.
 These years often shape a young person’s appetite and interest in the game for the rest of their days.